What Is Phishing? How to Spot and Avoid Scams in 2026

 Vishing (Voice Phishing)

 The rise of AI has made vishing attacks nearly indistinguishable from legitimate calls.
 In 2025, the FBI documented over 400 cases of deepfake vishing resulting in losses exceeding $50 million.
-Voice phishing often serves as the initial contact point before directing victims to phishing websites or requesting remote access to their systems.
+Voice phishing often serves as the initial contact before directing victims to phishing websites or requesting remote access to their systems.

 Quishing (QR Code Phishing)